Chirashree0810/oopj_assignment/README.md

 If available, a Booking object is created, marking the room as unavailable.
 A Payment object is created for the booking.
 Booking and payment details are displayed on the console.
-Output:

-Results (booking and payment details or errors) are directly displayed on the console.
-This modular design ensures each class has a single responsibility and can be extended or modified independently.
-Let me know if you’d like further details on any specific part!